rohitsinghlab/raygun/README.md

 ## Quick start

-Raygun provides users with two command-line programs, `raygun-train' and `raygun-sample`, for training the model and fine-tuning/generating protein samples, respectively.
+Raygun provides users with two command-line programs, `raygun-train` and `raygun-sample`, for training the model and fine-tuning/generating protein samples, respectively.
 These are described below

 ### Generating samples